PowerShell/PowerShell-RFC/Final/RFC00XX-Module-Isolation.md

    The comment to the `RequiredModules` key in module manifest is:
    > Modules that must be imported into the global environment prior to importing this module.

-   As indicated by the comment, required moduels are shared by all modules, so it makes most sense to always load a required module in the default ALC.
+   As indicated by the comment, required modules are shared by all modules, so it makes most sense to always load a required module in the default ALC.

 ### Update Assembly Loading Logic